marcelocoelho/4.031/README.md

 ## 9. Add LED Strip

-Use the example included wih the Github repo.
+Use the example included in the Github repo.
 This example also requires a library that you will need to install by going to Tools > Manage Libraries and search for FastLED.

 You will need to solder wires to the end of your LED strip to be able to power and control it.
 Make sure to solder your wires to CI and DI end of the strip (I means input), and not to CO and DO (O means output).